 “[t]he primary purpose of the fellow officer rule is ‘to assist officers investigating in the field to make arrests and conduct searches’ because ‘an officer in the field may need to act immediately based upon what he or she is told by a fellow officer.’

-The officer conducting the search or arrest must be ‘act[ing] … based upon what he or she is told by a fellow officer.”
-Montes-Valeton v.
-State, 216 So.
-3d 475 (Fla.
-2017).
+But the officer conducting the search or arrest must act based upon what is told by the fellow officer.
+Id.
 Therefore, the Court held that without communicating to the arresting officer some information regarding the basis for probable cause to conduct the blood draw, the predicate for application of the “Fellow Officer Rule” did not exist.
+Id.

 Forensic Lab in Pinellas County – Visit the website of the Forensic Science Center covering the District Six Medical Examiner Office and the Pinellas County Forensic Lab.
 The lab serves the criminal justice community in Pinellas County by providing analysis for cases involving seized drugs, DUIs, and post-mortem toxicology.
 Each year, the Toxicology Section receives more than 700 DUI cases each year.
 Most of these cases involve the submission by law enforcement agencies of blood and/or urine samples from suspects in DUI investigations.
 In DUI cases, the blood specimens are tested for the presence of ethanol and other volatile compounds using Headspace Gas Chromatography.
 Results showing the presence of drugs are confirmed and quantitatively measured using gas chromatography-mass spectrometry for alprazolam, cocaine, heroin. marijuana, methamphetamine, and oxycodone.